Kin1009/KSharp/README.md

 # K#
 K# is a programming language syntacically similar to V# or C# or C++ or python or etc, but with some additions

 NOTE: The file size is too big so Drive for this: https://drive.google.com/drive/folders/1ygNvL3y44Y0gZpFXp1G6X8_xtMitlw91?usp=sharing

+All includable setup files will be placed here for convinence.
 # Version symbols
 - f: Failed version
 - a, b, c and d, e: Subversions, usually added in the same day